slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 - He said sniper school is completely mental.
 Instead of focusing on the negative (don’t flinch), he focused on the positive (keep your eyes on the target.)
 - career day an year -> journaling self analysis. skill fluency!
 - the next level of your life will demand a different you.
+- Study physics, mathematics, computers, microeconomics, game theory, and persuasion.
+School fails at teaching: self-confidence, money management, dating and relationships, confrontation skills, critical thinking, creative productivity.
+- Success is the worst teacher.
+- The biggest mistake in studying a foreign language is learning it little by little instead of jumping in headfirst.
+Language isn’t mathematics; one doesn’t learn it—one gets accustomed to it.
+It’s about experience and skill, not logic or memory.
 -->

 > *"The mind is not a vessel to be filled but a fire to be kindled."